goblinfactory/study-ang2-play-by-play/README.md

 Small spike project to test learning angular 2.
 It's a clone of the angular2 getting started project, with the `non-essential-files.txt` removed, and then manually updated while I followed a play by play, but using my own examples and code.

+Small cosmetic change to test to make sure switching from Windows to Mac doesnt screw up the line-endings.

 ## references

 - [Angular 2 quick start](https://github.com/angular/quickstart)